cometbft/cometbft/docs/architecture/adr-110-remote-mempool.md

 3. Transactions that the application deems valid are then sent to the mempool by the application, e.g. through some form of RPC mechanism.
 The mempool is then expected to propagate these transactions to the rest of the network.
-4. During `PrepareProposal`, a Comet node will reap transactions from the mempool by way of an RPC call.
+4. During `PrepareProposal`, a Comet validator will reap transactions from the mempool by way of an RPC call.

 Additionally, when transactions are received by the local mempool instance from